chrisdone-archive/conditions/README.md

 Conditions for Haskell.

-In this library, a condition does not uwnind the call stack, instead it makes a non-local transfer of control to the condition handler which can permit the handler to continue the computation with different conditions, retry, signal a new condition, or abort with an
+In this library, a condition does not unwind the call stack, instead it makes a non-local transfer of control to the condition handler which can permit the handler to continue the computation with different conditions, retry, signal a new condition, or abort with an